What You Need To Know About Intermittent Fasting

 Another tea type produced from Camellia sinensis is the black one, which is the main rival of green tea in popularity.
 Although the two tea types come from the same plant, they are quite different, mainly because black tea goes through oxidation and polymerization.
 As a result of the first process, ECGG are oxidized, while in the next step, benzotropolone (stable aromatic bicyclic ring) is synthesized.
 The main components of black tea include amino acids, alkaloids, catechins, theaflavins, thearubigins, polyphenols, and benzotropolone and its derivatives (3).

 Black tea has a plethora of health benefits and in some respects is more effective than green tea.
 Drinking black tea regularly might help you prevent atherosclerosis, as the beverage slows down cholesterol liver synthesis.
 Additionally, the serum levels in black tea are higher than in the green one.
-Some evidence also suggests that black tea reduces the risk of cancers.
-Broadly speaking, the tea has anti-inflammatory and antioxidant effects, similarly to the green type.
+Some evidence also suggests that black tea could reduce the risk of cancers.
+Broadly speaking, tea has anti-inflammatory and antioxidant effects, similarly to the green type.
 That is why some researchers speculate that the drink ingestion might be helpful in dealing with such age-related diseases as Alzheimer’s and Parkinson’s diseases.
-In fact, black tea mitigates the degeneration of dopamine neurons (21).
+In fact, black tea could mitigate the degeneration of dopamine neurons (21).

-Black tea is a perfect beverage for people who fast, as it is low in calories.
-Thus, substituting sweetened, high-calorie beverages with it will reduce your calorie intake and help you lose weight (22).
+Black tea is a perfect beverage for people who fast, as it has a low calorie content.
+Thus, substituting sweetened, high-calorie beverages with it will reduce your calorie intake and should help you lose weight (22).
 In comparison, 12 oz. of the Pepsi soda contains 150 mg of calories, which is about twice more than in a cup of black tea (6).
 Accordingly, in no way does black tea break a fast or make you gain weight.
 On the contrary, it is an integral part of the weight loss process.

 Herbal tea is a unique drink, which is different from the above-mentioned green and black teas.
 It is a mixture of roots and leaves of various plants, along with flowers, seeds, grasses, nuts, etc. So, technically, herbal tea is not a tea at all, as it does not come from Camellia sinensis.
 The reason why it is called so consists in it being brewed the way green or black teas are (18).